cigani/NestModelSimplification/README.md

 # NestModelSimplification

-# TODO: Update this README, it is out of data
+# TODO: Update this README, it is not applicable
-## Run main.py without arguements to get help
+## Run main.py without arguments to get help

 ## Python
 Tested on python 2.7 -- Should run on python 3.x with minimalfixes.